elastic/ecs/rfcs/text/0041-asset-integration.md

 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->

-* Schema/ field sets defined here focus on asset inventory data sources.
-Additional fields may need to be appended (ideally within this RFC lifecycle) to support the entity store needs.
-* Due diligence is needed to avoid the proliferation of field sets and validate business requirements.
 * In stage1, @jasonrhodes identified fields from o11y use cases and a potential conflict: https://github.com/elastic/ecs/pull/2215#pullrequestreview-1498781860

 <!--